FlexpaFlexpa

 Flexpa preserves these source-specific representations as separate FHIR Patient resources rather than merging them into a single lossy record.

 This creates a practical problem: how do you query across all of a person's data when it's split across multiple Patient resources?
-The answer depends on whether the Consent includes identity verification.
+The answer depends on the consent flow type.

 #Why multiple patients?